mars2699/Warbird-Database/READ_ME.txt

 README
 ========================================
-This is a categorized database of the top 50 warbird aircraft in Python.
+This is a categorized database of the most renowned warbird aircraft in Python.
 Details to come as the code progresses.